jordancclive/RivCon-Dev-JS/README.md

 -----------------

-Data Types ---> see comments and definitions in dataTypes.js
+Data Types ---> see comments and definitions in:

+                        dataTypes.js

 -----------------